GenericMappingTools/scipy2017/README.md

 Talk proposal for Scipy 2017.

-See the reviews for the proposal in the [reviews.md](reviews.md) file.
+See the reviews for the proposal in the [reviews.md](reviews.md) file and our replies at http://www.leouieda.com/blog/scipy2017-reviews.html

 ## Abstract